OEA Members and Coronavirus FAQs

 Are educators expected to move their curriculum online?

-Guidance issued from the Oregon Department of Education was clear that school districts are not expected to transition to online learning as schools close for health and safety reasons.
+Guidance issued from the Oregon Department of Education was clear that school districts are not expected to transition to online learning as schools close for health and safety reasons – but they are expected to implement a distance learning plan

 What’s the latest guidance from ODE?